Cumberland House, Saskatchewan: Transportation

 Cumberland House is the northern terminus of Highway 123.
 The community is located on Pine Island.
 The first bridge to the mainland, across the Saskatchewan River, was built in 1996, replacing a ferry during the summer months and ice crossings in the winter.
 The community is also serviced by the Cumberland House Airport.

+On 24 May, 2024, the community declared a state of emergency after rains washed out the only road connecting it to the rest of the world.